Kaboudouo/COMP249-Assignments/README.md

 # Repo

-Containing a game of Snakes and Ladders in Java, for a shcool assignment.
+Containing a game of Snakes and Ladders in Java, for a school assignment.